romeokienzler/c3/GettingStarted.md

 When running the script, the KFP compiler generates a `<pipeline>.yaml` file which can be uploaded to the KubeFlow UI to start the pipeline.
 Alternatively, you can run the pipeline with the SDK client, see [KubeFlow Docs](https://www.kubeflow.org/docs/components/pipelines/v1/sdk/build-pipeline/) for details.

-If your using an OpenShift cluster, your might want to use the tekton compiler.
+If your using an OpenShift cluster, your might want to use the Tekton compiler.

 ```python
 # pip install kfp-tekton